vlanx/homelab/openwrt_config.md

 Access the container via the console on proxmox.
 Go to `/etc/config` and edit the `firewall` file.

-Add the following rules to allow access to the dashboard from WAN and to allow DHCP clients to get their IP address:
+Add the following rules to allow access to the dashboard from WAN:
-Im not sure if this DHCP rule is necessary, but i put it either way.

 ```
 config rule